 I am a Swedish-Irish-American writer and translator who lives on the far west coast of Washington State in North America.
 I first encountered the names of Emilie Demant Hatt and Johan Turi when I was in Northern Scandinavia during the winter of 2001-2, writing travel essays that later became the book The Palace of the Snow Queen: Winter Travels in Lapland.
 In the years since I found myself more and more drawn to researching and writing about Demant Hatt’s ethnography and art.
 For more about me and my other books and projects, take a look at my website, or my blog about Scandinavia, Lapponia.

 Here on this site you’ll find information about Emilie Demant Hatt’s life, art, and ethnography among the Sami, as well as background on Carl Nielsen and his musical career.
 In addition to essays I’ve written on Demant Hatt, I’ve also translated With the Lapps in the High Mountains and have recently completed two novels about her early years, inspired by her memoir.
-Fossil Island and its sequel The Former World will soon be available as e-books and in print.
+Fossil Island and its sequel The Former World are now available as e-books from Amazon and other e-retailers.
+Print books will follow shortly.
 I’m currently in the midst of writing a book about her work with Johan Turi and her ethnographic fieldwork in Sápmi, the Sami name for their homeland.